LearnOnDemandSystems/docs/lod/lab-on-demand-lti-1p3-integration.md

 > ### Looking for more information?
 >
-> If you're looking for more LTI 1.3 integration information?
-Please contact us via your sales representative or [open a support ticket.](https://www.learnondemandsystems.com/customer-support/)
+> If you're looking for more LTI 1.3 integration information, please contact us via your sales representative or [open a support ticket.](https://www.learnondemandsystems.com/customer-support/)

 [Back to top](#Lab-on-Demand-LTI-1.3-Integration)